 To channel her frustration, George tapped into Louder, a platform she co-founded with Colin Mutchler.
 I wrote about civic crowdfunding recently with Citizinvestor, which is limited to city officials' projects; think of Louder as a citizen's version of crowdfunding, but made specifically for reclaiming advertising space.
 George reached out to her wide network with a Louder page and brought in a number of supporters (full disclosure: I contributed a small amount to the campaign).

-"So much of what makes a crowdfunding campaign successful is the sheer hustle involved—the emails, the social media work, organizing rewards, etc.," George noted in an email interview with Core77 when asked about the potential for crowdfunding platforms to further civic engagement.
+Christie George with supporters at the site of the billboard in San Francisco's SoMA district."So much of what makes a crowdfunding campaign successful is the sheer hustle involved—the emails, the social media work, organizing rewards, etc.," George noted in an email interview with Core77 when asked about the potential for crowdfunding platforms to further civic engagement.
 She noted that building these platforms requires a good deal of work already; it's up to those thinking funding to do the extra legwork to secure commitments.
 "There's probably some creative way for platforms to help potential supporters get involved beyond money—a way for campaign owners to say what they need and for people to offer up other ways they could help."